Most Famous US Drinks and their Logos

 Ocean Spray

 Ocean Spray’s history began with a small cooperative of cranberry farmers in Massachusetts.
 These producers popularized the famous cranberry juice, which became an integral part of holiday tables in the U.S. The logo reflects its origin.
 The oval dark-blue background resembles the ocean, and bright blue waves at the top reinforce associations with purity and freshness.
-White letters are harmoniously embedded within the oval, adding reliability to the image.
+White letters are harmoniously embedded within the oval, lending the image credibility.

 Sunkist

-Sunkist’s history started with simple citrus orchards in California, later becoming famous far beyond the state.
+Sunkist’s history began with simple citrus orchards in California and later became famous far beyond the state.
 Today, the drink is associated with sunny summers.
 Its logo is full of vibrant colors.
-The name is written in a blue font with smooth lines resembling sunlight reflecting on waves.
+The name is written in blue, with smooth lines that resemble sunlight reflecting on waves.
 Behind is a juicy sphere resembling a ripe orange.
 The gradient and rays enhance the summer mood, reflecting the beverage’s origin and taste.

 Arizona

 Arizona’s popular tea drink became known in the U.S. for its unusual flavors and attractive packaging in large cans.
 The brand is associated with affordability and variety.
-Its logo is done in a relaxed style, with black letters stylized as handwritten.
+Its logo is in a relaxed style, with black letters styled as handwriting.
 The unusual positioning of the capital letter “Z” emphasizes the drink’s individuality.
-The simplicity of the design makes the brand recognizable, highlighting its creative style.
+The design’s simplicity makes the brand recognizable and highlights its creative style.

 Big Red

-The soda Big Red stands out with a rich cream-cherry flavor, becoming a symbol of the American South.
+Tig Red soda stands out for its rich cream-cherry flavor and has become a symbol of the American South.
 The beverage’s history began in Texas, where it gained local legend status, captivating the public with its vibrant color and sweet childhood flavor.
-The logo emphasizes the bold character of the drink: the name is written in voluminous white letters surrounded by a splash of dark-red liquid.
-This visualization evokes energy and celebration, turning the bottle into enjoyment.
+The logo emphasizes the drink’s bold character: the name is written in voluminous white letters, surrounded by a splash of dark red liquid.
+This visualization evokes energy and celebration, turning the bottle into a source of enjoyment.

 7UP

 The history of 7UP began with Charles Grigg’s ambitious experiment to create something different from traditional lemonade flavors.
 The result was a lemon-lime carbonated drink loved by Americans.
-Today, the brand’s symbolism attracts attention with its unusual design, featuring a bright-red circular drop contrasting with the white number “7” and the word “UP.”
-The lettering seems to move upward, creating a sense of movement and liveliness, reflecting the beverage’s character.
+Today, the brand’s symbolism draws attention with its unusual design, featuring a bright red circular drop that contrasts with the white number “7” and the word “UP.”
+The lettering seems to rise, creating a sense of motion and liveliness that reflects the beverage’s character.

 Red Bull

 Red Bull emerged from the Thai beverage “Krating Daeng,” which inspired Austrian businessman Dietrich Mateschitz to create the famous energy drink.
 The brand became popular in the USA through marketing connected with extreme sports.
-The beverage’s logo consists of two red bulls facing each other in front of a golden disc resembling the sun.
+The beverage’s logo features two red bulls facing each other, with a golden disc resembling the sun in the background.
 Red and yellow colors enhance the energetic image.
 The name is written in large, red letters, completing the active impression.

 SunnyD